 The versatility of this approach can be used to treat almost any mental health disorder, but it’s often used for:

-So, there are many types of therapies available–but how do you choose which will be best for you?
-Some people want to develop a long-term relationship with a therapist, with the need to understand how their childhood affects their current behavior.
+So, there are many types of therapies available — but how do you choose which will be best for you?
+Some people want to develop a long-term relationship with a therapist or are curious about how their childhood has affected their present-day self.
 In this case, psychoanalysis might be a good fit.
 Others may want to work through behaviors systematically, with practical exercises and applications that might best come from a type of behavior therapy.
+Grow provider Shakia Mayer, LPC weighs in:

 Every person is different, as are their responses to individual therapy.
 Try to keep an open mind so you can find a therapist and a therapy type that’s right for you.
-Also, keep in mind that certain types of therapy are more commonly used for specific disorders.
+Also, remember that certain types of therapy are more commonly used for specific disorders.
 For example, exposure therapy is more common for OCD and anxiety than for personality disorders.

 Therapists typically list their certifications and therapeutic approaches, but those are usually accompanied by expertise or experience in certain areas, methods, or mental illnesses.
 You want a therapist that works either with your condition, demographic, or who has experience in an area you need treatment.

 For example, a therapist may specialize in substance addiction, eating disorders, or anxiety and depression.
-If that’s their expertise, they probably aren’t the right pick for someone with schizophrenia or bipolar disorder.
+If that’s their expertise, they may not be the right pick for someone with schizophrenia or bipolar disorder.
 Therapists may have certifications or years of experience working with a certain demographic, like teenagers with anxiety, couples therapy, or group therapy.
 Look for professional certifications and training along with experience that aligns with your needs.
+Many therapists also offer free consultation calls to help you decide if they’re the right fit for you.

 Takeaway